Student Support Navigator

-The Student Support Navigator provides outreach and guidance to prospective and current students who have experience in Ministry of Children and Family Development (MCFD) Care.
+The Student Support Navigators provides meaningful support to prospective and current students who have had past or current care experience with the BC Ministry of Children and Family Development (MFCD) or Indigenous Child and Family Service Agency (ICFSA).

 As defined by the Child, Family and Community Service Act, a youth in care is someone who is currently, or has received care from the Ministry of Children and Family Development or a Delegated Aboriginal Agency (DAA) through the Child, Family and Community Service Act for a minimum of twelve months (consecutive or accumulated) in any, or a combination, of the following categories: